nlesc-recruit/cudawrappers/paper/paper.md

 - **Comprehensive library coverage**: Wrappers for Driver API, NVRTC, cuFFT, NVML, and NVTX enable complete GPU workflows within a single library.
 - **Transparent multi-vendor support**: A single codebase compiles for both NVIDIA (CUDA) and AMD (HIP) GPUs via compile-time backend selection.

 The library is used as a fundamental building block in multiple production systems developed by ASTRON (the Netherlands Institute for Radio Astronomy), including the Imaging Domain Grid (IDG), Tensor Core Correlator, GPU-Filter, and related signal-processing pipelines.
-This established track record in demanding, real-world applications (radio astronomical data processing) validates the design and reliability of the library.
+This established track record in demanding, real-world applications (radio astronomical data processing) and about two decades of GPU application development validates the design and reliability of the library.

 # Software design